-When you originally installed the autoloader, you set the Ethernet configurations through the front LCD panel.
+When you originally installed the autoloader, you set the Ethernet configurations through the front LCD panel (also see "IPv6 Addendum").
 However, you can modify them through the RMU.
 The options include Current Network Parameters, Set IP, and Set Network Configuration.
 To change the Ethernet configurations: